PizzaPablo666/Writeups-CyberApo22/index.md

 ## Space pirate: Going Deeper

-This task was really interesting, because many struggled with this containing me for 2-3 days to understand it.
+This pwn task was really interesting, because many struggled with this containing me for 2-3 days to understand it.
 And the trick was simple but elegant :D
 So first of all we are downloading the task files, which contain sp_going_deeper ELF x86_64 executable, glibc library for the executable to load some external functions and flag.txt (HTB{f4k3_fl4g_4_t35t1ng}).

 First we are going to connect to the remote host to understand what suprises wait for us.